mister-monster/YouTube2PeerTube/README.md

 To run the bot, simply run youtube2peertube.py.
 The bot will run indefinitely until stopped.

-If you run it inside of a virtual environment, all dependencies are in venv.
-If you run it outside of a virtual environment you will need to make sure all dependencies are met.
+You will need to make sure all dependencies are met.

 The first time a channel is found in the config, the most recent videos returned by the youtube RSS endpoint are mirrored, and a new entry is added to channels_timestamps.csv with the timestamp of the last video.
 Subsequently each channel is checked for an entry in channels_timestamps.csv and only videos later than the last timestamp for the channel's entry are mirrored.
 The tool decides if it is the first time a channel is found based on whether it has an entry in channels_timestamps.csv.
 It is designed this way so that the tool can be stopped and restarted without attempting to upload duplicate videos when restarted.